 - 1. Periodic monitoring and re-evaluation of the Arrangement(s) is necessary. - 2.
 All MLA Signatories shall be formally re-evaluated at maximum intervals of four years from the last day when the previous full evaluation was done. - 2.1 The procedures for reevaluation are essentially the same as for an initial evaluation.
-Although an application as per form FM 001 is not required, the AB shall provide the evaluation team all documents required in form FM 001, item 20, 90 days in advance of the evaluation.
+Although an application as per form FM 001 is not required, the AB shall provide the evaluation team all documents required in form FM 001, item 21, 90 days in advance of the evaluation.
 For planning of the witnessing, the AB shall also provide the evaluation team with a list of assessments that will take place from about 6 weeks before the proposed on-site evaluation date, or as agreed with the team leader.
-Failure to meet that deadline may lead to the cancelation of the re-evaluation and other action as found appropriate by the MLA Group (see Annex 4, clause 2.7.1). - 2.1.1 In addition, as soon as the evaluation team is appointed, the MLA Secretary shall send the evaluation team: - a) The final report of the last evaluation or reevaluation; - b) Reports on any follow up visits done after the last evaluation/reevaluation; - c) The MLA Profile of the AB which includes all of the MLA Group resolutions regarding the AB, as well as other useful information for the evaluation team; - d) A list of the names of the CABs and assessors/experts that were witnessed during the previous evaluation, form FM 022; and - e) Information on accredited laboratories that have participated in proficiency testing programs of ARAC and other recognized regions' programs, if applicable. - 2.2 Where there are difficulties to agree on a date for the re-evaluation that suits the evaluation team and the accreditation body, the MLAC Chairperson may authorize the evaluation to be delayed for 30 days.
-Any delay longer that 30 days shall be considered by the ARAC MLA Group and may lead to suspension from the MLA or other actions as found appropriate by the ARAC MLA Group. - 3.
-Partial to total re-evaluation may be conducted at an earlier date as directed by the MLA Group, should there be due cause such as notification of significant changes (see Annex 4, clause 2.6) - Note: Re-evaluations may also be conducted earlier than the deadline if that is requested by the accreditation body, for example, in order to carry it out together with an evaluation for extension of the scope of recognition. - 4.
+Failure to meet that deadline may lead to the cancelation of the re-evaluation and other action as found appropriate by the MLA Group (see Annex 4, clause 2.7.1). - 2.1.1 In addition, as soon as the evaluation team is appointed, the MLA Secretary shall send the evaluation team: - a) The final report of the last evaluation or reevaluation; - b) Reports on any follow up visits done after the last evaluation/reevaluation; - c) The MLA Profile of the AB which includes all of the MLA Group resolutions regarding the AB, as well as other useful information for the evaluation team; - d) A list of the names of the CABs and assessors/experts that were witnessed during the previous evaluation, IAF/ILAC Annex IV; and - e) Information on accredited laboratories that have participated in proficiency testing programs of ARAC and other recognized regions' programs, if applicable. - 2.2 Where there are difficulties to agree on a date for the re-evaluation that suits the evaluation team and the accreditation body, the MLA Group Chairperson may authorize the evaluation to be delayed for 30 days.
+Any delay longer than 30 days, and that is caused by the AB, shall be considered by the ARAC MLA Group and may lead to suspension of the MLA or other actions as found appropriate by the ARAC MLA Group. - 3.
+Partial to total re-evaluation may be conducted at an earlier date as directed by the MLA Group. should there be due cause such as notification of significant changes (see Annex 4, clause 2.6) - Note: Re-evaluations may also be conducted earlier than the deadline if that is requested by the accreditation body, for example, in order to carry it out together with an evaluation for extension of the scope of recognition. - 4.
 Monitoring of changes notified by an MLA signatory shall be appropriately examined (see Annex 4, clause 2.6). - 5.
 The MLA Group shall monitor the implementation of new versions of standards applicable to the scope of the ARAC MLA, and if necessary other documents mandatory for the MLA, so as to ensure that implementation dates decided by ARAC, IAF and ILAC are met.
 The General Assembly shall approve a resolution about the procedures to be used to monitor the implementation.
-An example of such a resolution is given below: - "Considering that (ARAC, ILAC or IAF) has decided that the deadline for transferring accreditation to (standard and year of publication) is (implementation date) and considering the obligation established in MD 002, Section 2, clause 2.2, in relation to implementation of that deadline, the General Assembly agrees that:
+An example of such a resolution is given below:

+"Considering that (ARAC, ILAC or IAF) has decided that the deadline for transferring